LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 We save model components in the **.pkl** format and the dataset in the **.parquet** format for loading into the Streamlit app.

+The streamlit app can be accessed here: [Customer churn streamlit app](https://data-science-customer-churn-prediction.streamlit.app/)

 ---

 ## Conclusion